 #2 – The Probability of Occurrence is Very Less or Nil

 - Journal entries will not be passed.
-The loss is not accrued because it is not probable that liability will arise in the near future.
+The loss is not accrued because it is not probable that liability will arise soon.

-- Full disclosure should be made in the footnotes of the financial statements because liability might not arise in the near future but there is a possibility of its occurrence in later years.
+- Full disclosure should be made in the footnotes of the financial statements because liability might not arise shortly, but there is a possibility of its occurrence in later years.